deakjahn/jpeg_encode/README.md

 # JPEG encoder

 Skia, the engine behind `dart:ui` has no support for JPEG, only PNG and raw RGBA.
-And the source code comments make it clear that they don't intend to add any more format, those should be left to external packages.
+And the source code comments make it clear that they don't intend to add any more formats, those should be left to external packages.

-While there are packages that offer full support for image manipulation, many times we don't need that, just to be able to convert a file to JPG for use outside out app, maybe to send it to the web.
+While there are packages that offer full support for image manipulation, many a time we don't need that, just to be able to convert a file to JPG for use outside of our app, maybe to send it to the web.
-This package does that and nothin else.
-It's a simplistic JPEG encoder that doesn't offer any extra functionality but to create the simplest JPEG file.
+This package does that and nothing else.
+It's a minimalistic JPEG encoder that doesn't offer any extra functionality but to create the simplest JPEG file.
 Not necessarily the best or most compressed one, although it's fairly good, nonetheless.